-Every student will be provided the opportunity to design a path toward affordable education.
+Every student will be coached to design an affordable path toward an excellent education.

 Core Values

 The Core Values of the University are consistent with the historical founding of the Institution and consist of the values to which we hold.
 In our work, planning, and interactions with stakeholders we desire that all we do fall within these four Core Values: